- Worship & Ministry

-In 1975 His Royal Highness, the Prince of Wales paid his first official public visit to Fleet Street when he attended a service in the presence of the Lord Mayor and the Bishop of London.
-The occasion was the 600th anniversary of the Guild.
+In 1975, to mark the 600th anniversary of the writ issued by Edward III, His Royal Highness The Prince of Wales attended a Service of Thanksgiving.
+This was his first official public visit to Fleet Street.
+The service took place in the presence of the Lord Mayor of London and the Lord Bishop of London.

 The Guild of St Bride